-Any student earning a term grade point average of 0.00 at Mars Hill University will be placed on immediate academic suspension with the opportunity to appeal.
+A student earning a term grade point average of a 0.00 and 0 credit hours (excluding HHP 115 or MUS 469 credits) will be placed on immediate academic suspension.

 Other students who do not meet the minimum requirement will be placed on academic probation for the following semester.
-A student who fails to meet the requirements during the probationary semester will be placed on academic suspension for one regular semester.
-However, a student who earns 12 hours and a 2.00 grade point average for the probationary semester (full-time enrollment) will automatically be granted one more semester to achieve the required cumulative standard.
+A student who fails to meet the requirements during the probationary semester will be placed on academic suspension.
+However, a student who earns earns 12 hours and a 2.00 grade point average for the probationary semester will automatically be granted one more semester to achieve the required cumulative standard.